nicolashuberIT/flight-analyzer/docs/documentation/basic-usage.md

 12:25:30 0m 5kmh 0m/s 0km,,clampToGround,,TRUE,"LINESTRING Z (7.530683 46.213083 2612, 7.5307 46.213083 2612)"
 12:25:31 1m 0kmh +1m/s 0km,,clampToGround,,TRUE,"LINESTRING Z (7.5307 46.213083 2612, 7.5307 46.213083 2612)"
 ```

+This data can then be preprocessed using the `FileConvertor` tool, which is linked [here](/src/helpers/file_convertor.py).

 </details>